 The RPAS Hub: Drone Education, Training and Research at BCIT

-Welcome to the RPAS Hub, BCIT’s collaborative centre for education, training and research in drone technology.
+Welcome to the RPAS Hub, BCIT’s collaborative centre for education, training, and research in drone technology.

 Drones, now referred to as remotely piloted aircraft systems or RPAS, merge aircraft technology with fields as diverse as surveying, emergency response, and equipment inspection—all areas of BCIT expertise.
 As British Columbia’s leader in aerospace and technology education, we are committed to ensuring the successful application of RPAS technology to learning, research, and industry.

-Hub News
+Hub in the News

 Salmon Habitat Protection

 As summer temperatures rise, salmon rely on pools of cooler groundwater to thrive.
 We’ve been partnering with the Pacific Salmon Foundation to scan rivers for these thermal refuges in habitat preservation efforts.
-See: A Look from Above: How Drones Can Support Salmon Battling Climate Change.
+See A Look from Above: How Drones Can Support Salmon Battling Climate Change.

 Featured Projects